by Susan Flantzer

 It is probable that early in her life, Bridget’s parents began to consider sending her to a convent where she would lead a religious life as a nun.
 Her uncle King Richard III planned to marry Bridget to one of his supporters when she was old enough.
 Bridget’s brother-in-law King Henry VII had similar marriage plans but when Bridget expressed a strong desire to become a nun, no marriage arrangements were made for her.

 Dartford Priory, founded by King Edward III and developed under his grandson and successor King Richard II, was chosen for Bridget because of its royal background and because it was common for daughters of the nobility to become nuns there.
 The nuns were dedicated to a contemplative life and spent their time in prayer and spiritual recreation, such as devotional reading.
 Dartford Priory was an enclosed or cloistered convent and the nuns there separated themselves from the outside world.
-Except for the funeral of her mother, there is no evidence that Bridget ever left Dartford Priory.
+Except for her mother’s funeral, there is no evidence that Bridget ever left Dartford Priory.

 Very little is known about Bridget’s life once she entered Dartford Priory.
 She did exchange letters with her eldest sister Queen Elizabeth who provided some funds for Bridget’s expenses.
 Sir Thomas More (1478 – 1535), the English humanist, lawyer, philosopher, author, statesman, and noted Renaissance humanist, wrote of Bridget, “Bridget represented the same virtue as the one whose name she bore, professing and observing the canons of religious life in Dartford.”